-- 1. Construction Warranty.
-Provide an enforceable minimum 1-year blanket construction warranty stipulating that the general contractor is responsible to do or have done any and all required warranty repair work, including consequential damages, at its own expense. - 2.
+- Construction Warranty.
+Provide documentation of an enforceable minimum 1-year blanket construction warranty with the initial construction package stipulating that the general contractor is responsible to do or have done any and all required warranty repair work, including consequential damages, at its own expense. - 2.
 No Smoking Policy.
-Implement and enforce a "no smoking" policy in all Units and common areas, not including public areas of the exterior grounds. - 3.
-Community Room.
-For senior Projects only, community room must be 20 square feet per unit up to the first 40 units made available exclusively to all tenants and guests of the Project, either in a standalone building or incorporated within a residential structure, located entirely on the Property.
-Does not apply to Scattered Site Projects.
-Furnishings and room design shall be conducive for those with hearing, vision, and mobility impairments.
+Implement and enforce a "no smoking" policy in all Units and common areas, not including public areas of the exterior grounds.